– Understanding the capabilities and limitations of the top technologies out there –

 – Brian addresses specific use cases with specific settings and provides more target audience-optimized outputs

-– Brian is independent – we are not dependent on Microsoft, Google or any other technology
+– Brian is independent – we are not dependent on Microsoft, Google or any other technology so we can always use the best one

-Advantages of using GPT via Brian
+Advantages of using the GPT technology via Brian

-4. Integrations: Brian combines multiple technologies to deliver his answers – e.g. bullets are delivered together with high quality pictures
+5. Integrations: Brian combines multiple technologies to deliver his answers – e.g. bullets are delivered together with high quality pictures

-5. Independence: Should we find a better technology for individual use cases, we will switch.
+6. Independence: Should we find a better technology for individual use cases, we will switch.
 We consider especially the quality of service, data privacy and the price